(Disclosure: We may earn a commission for purchases made through links in this post. Such links are marked *.).

 - standard impedance (8 ohms usually), relates to limiting the current in the system.

-This level of details can be a bit more than interests you!
+This level of detail can be a bit more than interests you!
 We are happy that it is the job of the product builder.
 When and if you turn into an aficionado, you can become engrossed in them, too.
 In the meantime, rest assured that all these products meet and exceed all the minimum recommendations for these values and the various technical markers we are studying here.

 Ports and baffles